gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.9.4	- Everything enternotify related is done. moving in the stack is based on tiling, not visibility. applyrules has fullscreen support, though without wm hints it can be goofy depending on your use case.
+Final code review.
- * v0.9.9.3	- some enternotify bug fixing, but not everything is resolved yet.
+ * v0.9.9.3	- Some enternotify bug fixing, but not everything is resolved yet.
  * v0.9.9.2	- updategeom works, motionnotify bug fixed, focusmon and tomon directions adjusted in config.h to fit updategeom.
  * v0.9.9.1	- updategeom analagous to the dwm 6.1 is in place!
 Just need to check that it works properly.
  * v0.9.9.0	- Mouse move and resize, in one mungo function!
 Cursor intentionally doesn't change shape.
 Just do bug fixing, code cleanup, TODOs, and I'll be done!